 The same year, the Bill and Melinda Gates Foundation launched the first of what would become its annual "Goalkeepers" report.
 This is an examination of the progress being made in several important areas related to public health like child mortality, malnutrition, and HIV.

-Bill Gates also teamed up that year tennis professional Roger Federer in the fourth annual Match for Africa.
-This charity tennis match helped raise millions for the Roger Federer Foundation.
+Bill Gates also teamed up that year with tennis professional Roger Federer, in the fourth annual Match for Africa.
+This charity tennis match helped raise millions for the Roger Federer Foundation and pitted Federer and Gates against John Isner and Mike McCready of Pearl Jam (Federer/Gates won 6–4).

-Gates famously shared a stage with a beaker of actual poop at the 2018 Reinvented Toilet Expo in Beijing.
+Gates famously lifted a beaker of actual poop onstage at the 2018 Reinvented Toilet Expo in Beijing.
 This was to raise people's attention to the serious problem of poor sanitation, which kills more than 500,000 people every year.

 In another initiative, Gates joined forces in 2018 with a group of other philanthropists to create the Diagnostics Accelerator.
 This program is designed to help find a way to provide an early diagnosis of Alzheimer's.